FudgeRacoon/Sorting-Algorithms/README.md

 <h1>What is this?</h1>
 <p>
   This is a collection of famous sorting algorithms implemented in <code>c++</code>.
-The algorithms includes are
+The algorithms included are
 </p>
 <ul>
   <li>Bubble Sort</li>